cubica/p2p-wpml/README.md

 Installation
 ------------

-1. Extract the downloadable archive in a folder named *p2p-wpml* inside *wp-content/plugins*, and activate in Wordpress administration.
+1. Extract the downloadable archive inside *wp-content/plugins*, and activate in Wordpress administration.
 1. The plugin can be configured accessing the **Posts 2 Posts** link inside the **WPML** settings menu.

 **IMPORTANT**: